 Desks, lockers, and other District property provided for student use are subject to periodic and random inspections without notice.
-Each student, with the exception of Hubble students, is assigned a hallway locker.
-Webster and Shook students are not allowed to have locks on lockers.
+Each student is assigned a hallway locker.
+7th and 8th grade girls are provided lockers for PE.
+Only locks provided by the District are permissible.